jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) he or she is qualified to be registered as an elector of the electoral district in respect of which he or she was previously registered; and
   (b) his or her name was removed from the electoral roll for that district through no fault or failure of his or her own.
 (4) A person nominated as a candidate must, when giving his or her consent to the nomination, send the statutory declaration to—
-  (a) the Returning Officer, if the person was nominated as a constituency candidate by registered electors under section 143; or
+  (a) the Electoral Commission, if the person was nominated as a constituency candidate by registered electors under section 143; or
   (b) the party secretary, if the person is to be nominated as—
     (i) a constituency candidate by the party secretary under section 146D; or (ii) a list candidate.